 The best way to find budget accommodations in Key West, or any of the Florida Keys, is to plan in advance.
 The trend of getting great last minute deals has passed, especially in a destination like the Florida Keys, so proper planning is much more important now.

-Plan to spend more than $150 per night for a hotel or B&B in Key West.
+Plan to spend more than $180 per night for a hotel or B&B in Key West.
 More nights in one place usually gets you a better rate, but not usually by too much.
 We’ve found both the Gates Hotel Key West and the 24 North Hotels to be wonderful budget Key West options.

 Florida Keys Vacation Rentals and AirBNBs